bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 # Installation
-There are two ways to install the client: from packages and for the development environment.
+There are two ways to install the client: from packages and from source code (in a development environment).

 ## From packages